The following sections provide information to help you diagnose and remedy some of the problems encountered while using a TimesTen database:

 If the Network Address and Port Number values are correct, the TimesTen Server may not be running.
-In the Oracle TimesTen In-Memory Database Operations Guide, see "Starting and stopping the Oracle TimesTen Data Manager service on Windows" for information about starting the server manually, and "Testing connections" for more information about identifying this problem.
+See "Starting and stopping the Oracle TimesTen Data Manager service on Windows" in the Oracle TimesTen In-Memory Database Operations Guide for information about starting the server manually.
+See "Testing connections" in the Oracle TimesTen In-Memory Database Operations Guide for more information about identifying this problem.

 On UNIX, specify the TimesTen Server with the

 odbc.ini file on the client machine.
 If the value specified for

 TTC_Server is an actual hostname or IP address, the client tries to connect to the TimesTen Server using the default port.
 In TimesTen, the default port is associated with the TimesTen release number.
 If the value specified for